 UTI In Females

 Women are more prone to urine infection because their urethra is much shorter and the opening is sited just next to the vagina.
 Typically, young girls get their first cystitis when they become sexually active.
-After menopause, women are also likely to get urine infection because the dry vagina and urethra is less resistant to bacteria.
+Post-menopausal women are also prone to urine infection because the dry vagina and urethra is less resistant to bacteria.
 The types of bacteria that get into the bladder originate from the faeces.
 Hence, maintaining local hygiene is an important in preventing UTI.
 When the infection proves difficult to treat or is recurrent, an underlying cause should always be suspected, e.g. stones, duplex system, refluxing ureter.
 The UTI may also be related to fungal infection in the vagina.

 Examination of the vulva may reveal an inflamed opening (caruncle) or vagina inflammation (vaginitis).

 Many women suffer from frequent UTIs.
 Nearly 20% of women who have a UTI will have another.
 It is well known that some women are just more prone to recurrent attacks.
 Women who are particularly prone are those whose urethra opening is close to the vagina; allowing bacteria to enter the urethra more easily during sex.
 Another common reason for recurrent UTI is the persistence of bacteria that was not eradicated the last time round.
 The widespread use of antibiotics have resulted in resistant strains which remain in the lining of the vagina and urethra.
 Doctors often give antibiotics based on “best guess” but do not realize that if the bacteria is only partially sensitive to the antibiotics, the bacteria will continue to thrive.
-Hence, it is important to do a urine culture prior to starting antibiotics to identify such resistant strains of bacteria.
+Hence, it is important to do a urine culture prior to starting antibiotics to identify these resistant strains of bacteria.

-Women with frequent UTI and no identifiable cause will benefit from preventive therapy.
+Women with frequent UTI and no identifiable cause will benefit from preventive antibiotic therapy.
 About 4 out of 5 women who have a UTI get another within 18 months.
 A woman who has frequent recurrences (3 or more a year) are candidates for prophylactic antibiotics:

-- Low dose antibiotic taken at night for 3 to 6 months, e.g. bactrim, nitrofurantoin
+• Low dose antibiotic taken at night for 3 months, e.g. bactrim, nitrofurantoin

 • Single dose antibiotic immediately after sexual intercourse